 Montessori teachers and those currently enrolled in the Montessori Training Center Northeast may also earn a Master of Education in Elementary Education with a Montessori concentration.
 See the Montessori concentration page for more information.

 The master’s degree in elementary education leading to certification (grades 1-6) requires 45 credits.
 Additional undergraduate coursework may be necessary to meet State of Connecticut certification requirements.
-A sample of courses is listed below.
-View the full curriculum here.

 Theoretical Foundations: Children and Adults with Special Needs